 - 2 TBS butter or ghee, softened

-- unrefined sea salt, to taste
+- unrefined sea salt (I use this one), to taste

 - Mash peeled hard boiled eggs with butter (or ghee) with a fork until eggs are broken up and mixture is spreadable.
 Salt to taste.

 - Serve on your favorite bread, crackers, or salad.
 Or do what I do and eat it off the fork.
 ENJOY!